yogapriyasahoo/HEALTHCARE-PORTAL/README.md

-# HEALTHCARE-FINDER
+# HEALTHCARE-PORTAL
 A centralized web-based platform built with PHP and MySQL to bridge the information gap between patients and healthcare providers.
 It allows users to search for hospitals by disease, browse medical departments, and compare estimated treatment costs and specialist doctors across major Indian cities.
 # Health Care Portal 🏥

 **Design Capstone Project | School of Computer Science and Engineering, XIM University**

 The **Health Care Portal** is a web-based application designed to bridge the information gap between patients and healthcare providers.
-In today's fragmented healthcare landscape, finding reliable information about hospitals, specific treatments, and costs can be challenging[cite: 14, 27]. [cite_start]This project aggregates this data into a user-friendly platform, empowering users to make informed decisions about their healthcare.
+In today's fragmented healthcare landscape, finding reliable information about hospitals, specific treatments, and costs can be challenging.
+This project aggregates this data into a user-friendly platform, empowering users to make informed decisions about their healthcare.

 ## 📋 Table of Contents
 - [Project Overview]